Taxation12 min read

 • Income from any direct use of immovable property

-Practical impact: If you own a rental apartment in Paris and live in Thailand, France has the primary right to tax your rental income under Article 6.
-You must declare this income in your French tax return and pay French income tax on it.
+Practical impact: If you own a rental apartment in Paris and live in Thailand, France has the exclusive right to tax your rental income under Article 6.
+You declare this income in your French tax return and pay French income tax on it.

-Under the new 2024 Thai tax rules, this rental income would also be assessable in Thailand if remitted in the same calendar year, but Thailand must grant a credit for French tax paid.
-Conversely, if you own property in Thailand, Thailand has the exclusive taxing right.
+Under the new 2024 Thai tax rules, this rental income is reported in your Thai filing for transparency, but Thailand grants an exemption under Article 23 §2 a) of the treaty (not a tax credit) since France holds exclusive taxing rights.
+Conversely, if you own property located in Thailand, Thailand has the exclusive taxing right.

 Article 10: Dividends